shannon-greenlight/bonkulator/README.md

 The Bonkulator is a Eurorack module that fits into a 3U x 14HP slot.
 It features 8 programmable outputs and 6 programmable inputs.
 The front-panel user controls consist of a 128×64 pixel 2-color OLED display, a rotary encoder for adjusting parameters and a button for each trigger and output.

 # main_board, panel
-Main Board is on hold.
-New files coming soon!
-Please contact Shannon for more info.
+Main Board in the release is on hold.
+New release coming soon!
+The current files haven't been made into a board yet.
+A release will be created after the boards have been built and tested.

 These repos contain the materials needed to construct the Bonkulator main board and the front panel.
 The files are for KiCAD 6.0.
 Go to the Greenlight Kicad repo to get the needed libraries.